core-wg/comi/draft-ietf-core-comi.md

 #### PUT example {#put-example}

 The example uses the interface list from module ietf-interfaces {{RFC7223}}.
-Example updates the instance of the list interface (SID = 1533) with key name="eth0":
+This example updates the instance of the list interface (SID = 1533) with key name="eth0":